epics-containers/epics-containers.github.io/main/_sources/tutorials/debug_generic_ioc.md.txt

 When a container build fails the container image is created up to the point where the last successful Dockerfile command was run.
-This means that we can investigate the build failure by running a shell in the container. `ec` provides us with the following convenience command to do this:
+This means that we can investigate the build failure by running a shell in the container.

 - scroll up the page until you see the last successful build step e.g.